Magnus6136/Gaza-Genocide/README.md

 ## �� **URGENT: LIVE GENOCIDE IN PROGRESS** 🚨

 > **⚠️ WARNING: This is not history.
-This is happening NOW.
+This is HAPPENING NOW.
 Every hour, more innocent lives are lost.
 Every minute, children are dying from bombs, starvation, and disease.
 This is a live documentation of an ongoing genocide.**

 ---